2020 Federal Standard of Excellence

 1.1 Did the agency have a senior leader with the budget and staff to serve as the agency’s Evaluation Officer (or equivalent)?
 (Example: Evidence Act 313)

-- The Chief Evaluation Officer serves as the evaluation officer for the U.S. Department of Labor (DOL).
-The Chief Evaluation Officer oversees DOL’s Chief Evaluation Office (CEO), housed within the Office of the Assistant Secretary for Policy (OASP), and the coordination of evaluations Department-wide, including office staff and leadership to interpret research and evaluation findings and to identify their implications for programmatic and policy decisions.
+- The Chief Evaluation Officer serves as the U.S. Department of Labor (DOL) evaluation officer.
+The Chief Evaluation Officer oversees DOL’s Chief Evaluation Office (CEO), housed within the Office of the Assistant Secretary for Policy (OASP), and the coordination of Department-wide evaluations, including office staff and leadership to interpret research and evaluation findings and to identify their implications for programmatic and policy decisions.

 - CEO is directly appropriated $8.04 million and then, may receive up to 0.75% from statutorily specified program accounts, based on the discretion of the Secretary.
-In FY18, that number was $1.9 million, bring the spending total to $9.94 million.
-The FY19 number is not known yet, because the Secretary has not determined the set-aside amount.
+In FY19, that number was .03% of funds, or $3.3 million, bringing the spending total to $11.34 million.
+The FY20 number is not known yet, because the Secretary has not determined the set-aside amount.

 1.2 Did the agency have a senior leader with the budget and staff to serve as the agency’s Chief Data Officer (or equivalent)?
 (Example: Evidence Act 202(e))